 Pillow Covers Step 10: Sew the two side seams of the pillows, with a straight stitch, and finish the seams with zigzag or serger.
 Turn your pillowcase and give the seams a last press.
 Put a pillow in and move on to the next one!

 I hope you enjoyed learning how to make these Halloween pillows.
+Before you leave, make sure to join our Facebook Group.
 You might also enjoy some of our other fun DIY Halloween Tutorials:

 This article has two separate tutorials on how to make a trick or treat bag for your kids this Halloween.
 Make a simple one or a reversible quilted one.